 Again, pregnancy is full of surprises.
 And, new symptoms seem to pop up as soon as an old one fades away.
 If anything comes up that might prevent you from traveling, having insurance as a backup is extremely beneficial.

 If purchasing travel insurance isn’t an option, then be sure to at least book things that have a refund policy, if at all possible.

 Again, these are all things that I’ve added to my traveling while pregnant list of to-dos, after not doing them and having major regrets.
 My hope is that I can save someone else a little bit of added stress.
 Those pregnancy hormones already have us filled with worry, there’s no need to have any extra while you’re traveling.

-Guest Author: Amy Anthony is a stay-at-home-mom of two kids and three dogs who thrives on having a clean and organized home.
+Guest Author: Amy Anthony is a stay-at-home mom of two kids and three dogs who thrive on having a clean and organized home.
 As a writer by trade, Amy enjoys teaching others how they can achieve their own spotless home with minimal effort on her blog Oh So Spotless.